jkeefe/newmark-online-investigations/README.md

 ## Assignment

 Coordinate with John and/or other Quartz staff on publication and social media for follow-up story.
 All teammates participate.

+Due by 5 pm on the Friday prior to the next class ... though will likely be completed in class this week.

 # Class 15 • May 18